-Make a list and price things up.
+Make a list and do some research to find out how much various things you would like might cost.
 This will help shape your budget.
-You’ll soon discover that most things wedding related are surprisingly expensive and will help you to decide what are ‘must-haves’ vs ‘nice-to-haves’, for your big day.
 Consider using a budget planner to help guide your saving approach.

 3. Set a savings goal

-You may have a budget in mind but your next step is to discover how much you could save based on your incomings and outgoings, how long it’ll take and how much you’ll need for your wedding day.
+You may already have a budget in mind, but your next step is to discover how much you could save based on your incomings and outgoings, how long it might take and how much you might need for your wedding day.

-A savings calculator can really help with this.
-Use the info to decide how regularly and how much you want to save e.g. $500 per month.
-Then set up scheduled payments so you’re regularly putting money away into your savings.
+A savings calculator can help with this.
+Use the information to decide how regularly and how much you want to save, for example $500 per month.
+Then set up scheduled payments so you’re regularly putting money into your savings.

 If you’re thinking of borrowing to fund your wedding, here are some other ways you could pay for your wedding.